Vauxhall Insignia hatchback - Engines, drive & performance

 Pick the entry-level diesel with the eight-speed automatic gearbox, and performance is stunted slightly, with 0-62mph taking 11.5 seconds.

 If you (or your fleet manager) can stretch to it, the 172bhp 2.0-litre diesel sits almost at the top of the engine range.
-This is only available in mid-spec SRi Nav trim and above and costs around £4,000 more than an equivalent Insignia with the smaller diesel engine.
+This is only available in GS Line trim, but doesn’t cost much more than an equivalent Insignia with the smaller diesel engine.
 When mated to a six-speed manual gearbox, it has an 8.2-second 0-62mph time and with its strong reserves of power it leads to effortless overtaking and is bound to appeal to those who spend a lot of time on the motorway.
 Go for the eight-speed automatic, and the 0-62mph dash takes a fraction longer at 8.4 seconds.